Drone hits Aleppo governorate building after Syrian army declares ceasefire

 It was officially established in 2015, with the People’s Protection Units (YPG), a Kurdish militia linked to the Kurdistan Workers’ Party (PKK), forming the bulk of its fighting force.

-In an agreement signed last March, the SDF and the then-interim Syrian government emphasised the unity of Syria, and stipulated that “all civil and military institutions in northeastern Syria” be merged “into the administration of the Syrian state, including border crossings, the airport, and oil and gas fields”.
+In a deal signed last March, the SDF and the then-interim Syrian government emphasised the unity of Syria and agreed that “all civil and military institutions in northeastern Syria” be merged “into the administration of the Syrian state, including border crossings, the airport, and oil and gas fields”.

 The agreement aimed to bring the semi-autonomous region in northeastern Syria under the full control of the Syrian central government.